-Monitoring the consumption in your house can be worthwhile.
+Monitoring the energy consumption in your house can help you manage your household bills.
 You can keep an eye on what your future bills will be and it is a good way to lower your bills because you can see what uses a lot and adjust usage accordingly.

-There is a range of kits out there, I’ve been able to try out the Onzo for a few weeks now and here is my review.
+There is a range of kits out there, I’ve been able to try out the Onzo for a few weeks now.
+Here’s a review of the smart meter.

-Day-to-day you simply leave the display in a convenient place, for me that is on the book shelf in my office so I can have a quick glance now and then but not look at it too often!
-The soft touch buttons allow you to check the current usage, week-so-far and last weeks total (cost in pounds).
+Day-to-day you simply leave the display in a convenient place, for that is on the bookshelf in my office so I can have a quick glance now and then but not look at it too often!
+The soft-touch buttons allow you to check the current usage, week-so-far and last weeks total (cost in pounds).

 At the top of the display are 4 icons, called ‘EnergyTools’ which stand for ‘MaxAlert’, ‘GridWatch’, ‘TargetTrack’, ‘BaseCheck’.
 These tell you at a glance how you are using energy.
 For example ‘MaxAlert’ comes on if you are using a lot of energy, so you can check to see why and if there is anything you can do about it.

 Apart from that, day-to-day there is nothing more you need to do with it.

 I already live in an energy-conscious household, certainly not the most efficient and many of our appliances could be greener, but with 5 adults under 1 roof, we try to avoid the usual obvious pitfalls such as leaving things turned on, not closing doors etc.

 After an initial week of letting the Onzo do its learning period I then recorded 3 weeks of usage.
 The results were: